makerdao/governance-manual/governance/sourcecred.md

 ### Payout Process

-Participation rewards in DAI are calculated on a weekly basis, and paid out to opted-in users once a month.
+Participation rewards in DAI are calculated on a weekly basis and paid out to opted-in users once a month.
 There is a minimum payout threshold of 50 DAI.

-Compensation calculations are transparent and located here: MakerDAO SourceCred Instance.
+Compensation calculations are transparent and located here: [MakerDAO SourceCred Instance](http://makerdao.sourcecred.io/).

-Payouts are consolidated into a CSV file and distributed by GovAlpha from the GovAlpha multisig wallet.
+Payouts are consolidated into a CSV file and distributed by GovAlpha from the GovAlpha multi-sig wallet.

 # Off-chain Participation Incentive Eligibility

 ## Eligibility
 **1.1** - Any community member with an official forum account is eligible to receive SourceCred payouts.
-**1.2** - Community members must opt-in and provide an ethereum mainnet address in order to receive payouts.
+**1.2** - Community members must opt-in and provide an Ethereum mainnet address in order to receive payouts.
 This address will be publicly visible.

 ## Eligibility Exceptions
-**2.1** - Core Unit members are not eligible to recieve Community SourceCred payouts.
-This includes Core Unit Facilitators.
+**2.1** - Individuals working for/in Core Units are not eligible to receive Community SourceCred payouts.
+**2.1.1** - This includes Core Unit Facilitators.
+**2.1.2** - This includes individuals working for Incubating Core Units.
+**2.1.3** - Former Core Unit Members become eligible 3 months after leaving their Core Unit.
-**2.2** - Recognized Delegates are not eligible to recieve Community SourceCred payouts.
+**2.2** - Recognized Delegates are not eligible to receive Community SourceCred payouts.

 ## Exclusions
 **3.1** - GovAlpha Facilitators may exclude any community member from SourceCred payouts at any time, for any reason.